pavel-purma/vscode-copy-watcher/README.md

 Continuously watch for file changes and copy all modified files to defined mirror directory.

 ## Features

 Mirror copy changes from defined project folder to other destination.
 It's handy for develop components inside big complex project and update it's sources.

-## Requirements

-It is built on npm cpx

 ## Extension Settings

 This extension contributes the following settings:

-* `copyWatcher.paths`: list of copy and watch definitions (source and destination)
+* `copyWatcher.sections`: list of copy and watch definitions (source and destination)

 Example:
 ```
-"copyWatcher.paths": [
+"copyWatcher.sections": [
     {
         "source": "Components/Component",
         "destination": "../../ComponentRepository/Component",